mimvoid/neocities-site/src/content/about/index.md

 </div>

 > *An extra-dimensional being on a plane of unreality.*
-> *Their lonesome thoughts spark new universes in their wake.*
+> *Their lonesome thoughts spark new universes in wake and in sleep.*

 I'm a busy college student with a knack for niche interests.